JAForbes/voyager/readme.md

-    -r --relevance <bytes>            The minimum size a directory or a file can be for it to be included in the output -o --output <name>                The output path of the tree json -p --pretty                       Pretty print the JSON tree output -i --ignore <csv of patterns>     Case insensitive patterns to ignore
+    -r --relevance <bytes>            The minimum size a directory or a file can be for it to be included in the output -o --output <name>                The output path of the tree json -p --pretty                       Pretty print the JSON tree output -c --csv                          Output as csv instead of JSON -i --ignore <csv of patterns>     Case insensitive patterns to ignore

 ```